mspnp/iaas-landing-zone-baseline/05-ca-certificates.md

    echo VMSS_WILDCARD_CERTIFICATE_BASE64_IAAS_BASELINE: $VMSS_WILDCARD_CERTIFICATE_BASE64_IAAS_BASELINE
    ```

-1. Format to PKCS12 the wildcard certificate for `*.iaas-ingress.contoso.com`.
+1. Format the wildcard certificate for `*.iaas-ingress.contoso.com` to PKCS12.

    :warning: If you already have access to an [appropriate certificate](https://learn.microsoft.com/azure/key-vault/certificates/certificate-scenarios#formats-of-import-we-support), or can procure one from your organization, consider using it for this step.
 For more information, please take a look at the [import certificate tutorial using Azure Key Vault](https://learn.microsoft.com/azure/key-vault/certificates/tutorial-import-certificate#import-a-certificate-to-key-vault).